Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 Since the limiting object can be approximated by its marked $h$-trunks as $h \downarrow 0$, it suffices to show that all \emph{marked} $h$-trunks converge in law to the \emph{marked} $h$-trunk of the claimed limit objects.

 The marked $h$-trunks are in our cases however finite marked ultrametric measure spaces, where the marks are the "truncated" path as explained above.
 They are obtained from the present time $t$ state.
-In the limit object the distances in the trunk are exactly given by the time where the two path agree all the way back to time $0$, this implies the joint convergence as soon as a single path of migration converges.
+In the limit object the distances in the trunk are exactly given by the time where the two path agree all the way back to time $0$, this implies the joint convergence as soon as a single path of migration converges by the law of large numbers giving the convergence of the historical process.
+These paths however are fixed in law over any finite time interval $[0,s]$ as soon as $t \ge s$.

 The steps 1-3 prove the convergence claim.
 This concludes the proof of Theorem~\ref{T.CLUMP}.